 The master's program in Educational Leadership prepares professionals for leadership positions in the direction and management of K-12 schools and higher education.
 The program offers preparation for the roles of principal, business administrator, and other administrative positions in schools, school districts, colleges, and universities.
 This degree, considered the initial preparation for an administrative career, offers three strands: General Administration, Higher Education Administration, and School Business Management.

-The program requires successful completion of 30 credit hours and a comprehensive examination (students who maintain a grade point average of 3.5 or higher may apply for a waiver from the examination).
+The program requires successful completion of 36 credit hours and a comprehensive examination (students who maintain a grade point average of 3.5 or higher may apply for a waiver from the examination).
+Approved electives are selected with the guidance of your faculty advisor.
 All requirements must be completed within four years of admission.
 As many as nine credits may be earned at Temple prior to acceptance and applied to the MEd program; up to six credits may be transferred from another institution, provided they were completed with a grade of B or better and within three years of admission.

-- ED 5101 – Critical Understanding of Social Science Research (3 cr.)
+- EDUC 5101: Critical Understanding of Social Science Research (3 cr.)

 For admissions consideration, applicants should submit: